Jarrett Porter: Career

-At Arizona Opera, Porter performed Guglielmo in Così fan tutte, Father Palmer in Silent Night, Baron Douphol in La Traviata, Maximilian in Candide, Sciarrone in Tosca, and Fiorello in The Barber of Seville.
-In 2018, Porter joined the Santa Fe Opera, where he sang Der Perückenmacher in Ariadne auf Naxos, and the Sergeant in La bohème.
-In the 2019-2020 season, he debuted at Tulsa Opera as Dancaïre in Carmen, and joined Renée Fleming and the Santa Fe Opera Orchestra as a soloist in Ralph Vaughan Williams's Serenade to Music.
-In 2020, Porter joined The Juilliard School as a candidate for an artist diploma in opera studies and sang the role of Neil Armstrong in the world premiere of Steven Mackey’s Moon Tea at the Opera Theatre of St. Louis.
+At Arizona Opera, Porter performed as Guglielmo in Mozart's Così fan tutte, Father Palmer in Silent Night by Kevin Puts, Baron Douphol in Verdi's La Traviata, Maximilian in Bernstein's Candide, Sciarrone in Puccini's Tosca, and Fiorello in Rossini's The Barber of Seville.
+In 2018, Porter joined the Santa Fe Opera, where he appeared as the in Ariadne auf Naxos by R. Strauss, and the Sergeant in Puccini's La bohème.
+In the 2019/20 season, he first performed at Tulsa Opera as Dancaïre in Bizet's Carmen, and joined Renée Fleming and the Santa Fe Opera Orchestra as a soloist in Vaughan Williams's Serenade to Music.

+In 2020, Porter joined The Juilliard School as a candidate for an artist diploma in opera studies.
+He created the role of Neil Armstrong of Steven Mackey’s Moon Tea at the Opera Theatre of St. Louis.
 Porter most recently sang the role of Oliver Sacks in the world premiere of Tobias Picker's Awakenings at the Opera Theatre of St. Louis in 2022.

 Awards

-Porter has been a grant recipient of the 2021 Gerda Lissner Song Competition, winner of The Sullivan Foundation (2019), winner of the 2021 and 2019 District rounds of the Metropolitan Opera National Council, the Ellie Silver Award Winner at the 2018 Holt Competition, and the 2017 Grand Prize Winner of the Pacific Music Society Competition.
+Porter has been a grant recipient of the 2021 Gerda Lissner Song Competition, winner of The Sullivan Foundation (2019), winner of the 2021 and 2019 District rounds of the Metropolitan Opera National Council, the Ellie Silver Award winner at the 2018 Holt Competition, and the 2017 Grand Prize Winner of the Pacific Music Society Competition.